 Support them during treatment

-Once they agree to seek specialist support, offer to be involved in their treatment as much or as little as they need.
-You could offer to go with them to appointments, be the main source of contact between them and their doctor, collect any prescription medications that they may have, and generally provide support and help as and when they need it.
-By supporting them through treatment, you can help to ensure that they keep going to appointments and are invested in and committed to the process.
-It also reassures them that they don’t have to go through anything on their own if they don’t want to.
-The earlier bipolar disorder is diagnosed and treated, the better the prognosis.
+Once they agree to get specialist support, offer to be involved in their treatment as much or as little as they need.
+You could offer to go with them to appointments, be the main source of contact between them and their doctor, collect any prescription medications they may need, and generally provide support and help as and when they need it.

 Have a crisis plan in place

 When your loved one’s moods are particularly extreme, they may get to the stage where their safety and wellbeing are at risk and they feel out of control.
-It’s important to have a crisis plan in place for times like these, so that you can support them to get the help they need as soon as possible.
+It’s important to have a crisis plan in place for times like these, so you can support them to get the help they need as soon as possible.

-This may include having a list of emergency contact information for doctors, therapists and other close family members, as well as the telephone number and address of the nearest hospital.
-It’s also a good idea to keep a note of any medications that they are taking, as well as the dose.
-By having a crisis plan in place, you will be able to act quickly and effectively during emergencies, and support your loved one to get help when they need it the most.
-It is a good idea to involve your loved one in the crisis plan, when they are stable, as they will be able to provide valuable information on what has helped them in the past.
+By having a crisis plan in place, you'll be able to act quickly and effectively during emergencies, and support your loved one to get help when they need it the most.
+It's a good idea to involve your loved one in the crisis plan, when they are stable, as they'll be able to provide valuable information on what's helped them in the past.

 Look after yourself too

 Ensure that you make time to do things that you find relaxing or enjoyable and don’t lose sight of your own friendships, plans, priorities and goals.
-In addition, if you’re ever struggling to cope with caring for someone with bipolar disorder, make sure that you open up to someone that you trust about how you’re feeling and don’t be afraid to seek emotional support.
+In addition, if you’re ever struggling to cope with caring for someone with bipolar disorder, make sure that you open up to someone you trust about how you’re feeling and don’t be afraid to seek emotional support.
 It’s crucial to look after your own mental health in order to help someone else with theirs.

 Contact Priory